Talaash: The Hunt Begins...

-Talaash: The Hunt Begins... is a 2003 Indian Hindi-language action thriller film starring Akshay Kumar and Kareena Kapoor.
+Talaash: The Hunt Begins... is a 2003 Indian Hindi-language action thriller film starring Raakhee, Akshay Kumar and Kareena Kapoor.
 It is directed by Suneel Darshan and produced by Pahlaj Nihalani.
+This film released on January 3, 2003, and received negative reviews and was a disaster at the box office.
+Incidentally, Kapoor would also act in an unrelated film of the same name, nine years later, which was successful.

 Plot

 Babu (Suresh Oberoi) works for a gang that is led by Chhote Pathan (Kabir Bedi) and his men Rajjo Singh (Raj Babbar) and D.K Sharma (Dalip Tahil).
 Babu knows many of the gang's secrets, and Chhote promises him that if he keeps his mouth shut, they will look after his family; they betray him.
 He is rescued by an honest police inspector (Ashish Vidyarthi).
 Babu returns home to find that his wife Poornima (Raakhee), Arjun (his son), and Pooja (his daughter) live a destitute life from Chhote's betrayal.
 He tells Poornima that they betrayed him for his silence and swears vengeance.
 He then teams up with the inspector and reveals the locations of their deals, and many gang members are arrested.
 Chhote finds Babu hiding and threatens him.
 He and his men take him to Babu's home, and punish him in front of Poornima and her children.
 Arjun is out doing his job to earn money, and only Poornima and Pooja are present at home.
 Poornima begs Chhote to forgive them and promises to leave the city.
 Chhote grabs Pooja and then tells Poornima that he will take his daughter with them, raise her for 10–12 years, then sell her.
 Babu tries to save his daughter and Chhote decapitates him.
 Pooja screams for help when she sees her brother returning home from work.
 He fails to follow her, and he runs back home to find his father dead and his mother having a mental breakdown; she considers Pooja's toy doll her daughter and does not recognize Arjun.
 Arjun goes to the inspector, who cannot find Chhote or Pooja.
 He tells Arjun that they have completely disappeared and may have fled the city.
 Arjun promises that he will not give up and promises to search for his sister.